 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 2.
 Facilitate and process REAP requests.
 FY23-FY24 \$311K City Council approval and additional funding will determine if the REAP program extends beyond Q2 FY25.
 DD 3.2 - Reduce barriers to new commercial development (ministerial approval) Community Development Public Works Fire 1.
 Explore changes to City Zoning Ordinance to streamline the entitlement process for specific project types in downtown to reduce the time required for processing, thereby increasing certainty for applicants.
-FY23-FY26 TBD At the start of FY 25, planning staff will begin this action.
-Following the General Plan Update, staff will work to create procedures that streamline the development process in priority areas, including downtown Fairfield.
-OBJECTIVES DD 4 - Placemakir ng and Activatio n DD 4.1 - Increase Enforcement Police 1.
+FY23-FY26 TBD With the adoption of the General Plan, the implementation process will be the next step in exploring these changes in conjunction with the work being done to map and refine the development process.
+OBJECTIVES DD 4 - Placemakin ng and Activatio n DD 4 - Placemaking and Activation DD 4.1 - Increase Enforcement 1.
 Install new parking regulation signage and enforce illegal parking.
 FY23-FY25 Staff Time This was suspended until we are able to have more people downtown.
 The businesses were against too much enforcement right now.
 Police department is assessing various options downtown to begin enforcement while allowing areas for long term parking.
 2. Work with downtown businesses to post no-sleeping signs in doorways to assist PD with enforcement.
 FY23-FY25 All businesses have been contacted and most have posted signage according to the ordinance.
 The Community Action Team continues to connect with the businesses to ensure this problem does not persist.